jrieke/streamlit-analytics/.github/CONTRIBUTING.md

 ## We Use GitHub Flow

 All code changes happen through pull requests, so we suggest you familiarize yourself with [GitHub Flow](https://guides.github.com/introduction/flow/).
-Pull requests are the best way to propose changes to the codebase (we use [GitHub Flow](https://guides.github.com/introduction/flow/)).
+Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `main`.
 2. Make sure your code lints.